josephinehemingway/CZ4125-Project/travelui/README.md

 ### `npm i`
 - Run this before starting to install all dependencies after pulling from git

+### `npm run start-flask-api`
+- Run this to activate virtual environment for backend

 ### `npm start`
 - to start the application in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.